 To really get the most out of being a points collector, you’ve got to have quite a few different accounts for every airline, hotel and car hire place on the planet.
 This can become pretty unwieldy, pretty quickly.

-What you should look for from a points tracking service
+What should I look for in a points-tracking service?

 Most people have quite a few loyalty program accounts.
 Some are for slowly building balances over time while others might be just to take advantage of offers or for searching award availability.